 Many parents choose to divide and conquer when it comes to parenting and household duties.
 Maybe you do all the night time feedings, while Dad takes over the first-morning feeding before he leaves for work.
 Or maybe he gives the baby a bottle in the early evening while you take a nap.
 Maybe you do all the laundry, and Dad does all the dishes.
 Splitting up childcare and household management tasks can help keep you from feeling overwhelmed by the number of things that need to be done.
 And most important of all, keep in mind that the laundry, toys, dishes, and messes will always be there...but your baby will only be a baby for a short while.
 Don’t put too much pressure on yourself.
 Enjoy the time with your baby while she is little.

 Here’s a quick summary of ways to check in with yourself after delivery:

-- How is my daily routine?
+How is my daily routine?
 Are there tasks that aren’t as important as taking care of a baby?
-Are there fun activities to add to the daily schedule that promote parent-child bonding?
+Are there fun activities to add to the daily schedule that promotes parent-child bonding?

 The postpartum journey is different for every woman.
 Remember, don’t be afraid to reach out for help if you need it!

 Parenting is awesome.
 Sleep is overrated.
 Every day is an adventure.